Modern display of the Confederate battle flag: At European far-right events

 The Confederate battle flag is sometimes displayed in Europe at far-right group gatherings.
 The flag is popular with neo-Nazis, particularly in Germany, where displaying Nazi symbols is a crime.
-In Ukraine, a Confederate flag was prominently displayed in the hall of Kyiv's city council following the Maidan revolution.

 "Southern pride" in Italy's football stadiums

-Washington Post reporter Adam Taylor, in an article of June 22, 2015, about the use of Confederate flag in Italy, reports that the first time S.S.C.
-Napoli supporters were noticed flying the flag abroad was during their quarterfinal match of the UEFA Champions League against English side Chelsea in 2012.
-He quoted an explanation given several years before to historian Don Harrison Doyle and reported in "Divided Nations" (2002) by a professor of American Literature in Naples: "We too are a defeated people.
+The Washington Post reporter Adam Taylor, in a 2015 article about the use of Confederate flags in Italy, explained that the first time Napoli S.S.C. supporters were noticed flying the flag abroad was during their quarterfinal match of the UEFA Champions League against English side Chelsea in 2012.
+He quoted an explanation given several years before to historian Don Harrison Doyle and reported in Divided Nations (2002) by a professor of American Literature in Naples: "We too are a defeated people.
 Once we were a rich and independent country, and then they came from the North and conquered us and took our wealth and power away to Rome."

 Writer Vladimiro Bottone, in an article of July 15, 2004 on Naples newspaper Corriere del Mezzogiorno, adds that stadium is the "place [where] the first virulent and explicit opposition between North and South of the post-war period was made visible in a mass dimension" [...].
-For Napoli FC supporters, [...]
-"Napoli is what it could have been if the robbery of Savoy sneaky team (aiming to Juventus FC, main team of Turin, town of the Savoy, the Italian Royal family, ndr) was not able to perpetrate its damage, to the point of colonizing the Belpaese football with the violence of fraud, thus distorting the development of what should be a fair competition between territories."
+For Napoli supporters, [...]
+"Napoli is what it could have been if the robbery of Savoy sneaky team (aiming at Juventus, main team of Turin, town of the Savoy, the Italian Royal family, ndr) was not able to perpetrate its damage, to the point of colonizing the Belpaese football with the violence of fraud, thus distorting the development of what should be a fair competition between territories."